Mrinin/Unity-Named-Timers/README.md

 AddNamelessTimer: Creates a new timer that has no name, meaning if ran multiple times, it will create a new timer each timer.

+TriggerChronometer: Set a timer that is called if the function that checks for it is not called

 GetTimer: Get the remaining time of a timer by passing its name

 ClearTimer: Remove that timer (does not call the callback)